Identity Management

 - Source

-- Displays the IdP source, such as Entra ID (Azure AD), Okta, etc. If the user was added manually as a local user the source displays vasion.
+- Displays the IdP source, such as Entra ID, Okta, etc. If the user was added manually as a local user the source displays vasion.

 - Groups